schneiderkamplab/syntheval/README.md

 - Nearest Neighbour Distance Ratio (NNDR)
 - Privacy Losses (difference in NNAA and NNDR between test and training sets, good for checking overfitting too.)
 - Median Distance to Closest Record (normalised by internal NN distance.)
-- Hitting Rate (for nummericals defined to be within the attribute range / 30)
+- Hitting Rate (for numericals defined to be within the attribute range / 30)
 - Epsilon identifiability risk (calculated using weighted NN distance)
 - Membership Inference Attack
 - Attribute Disclosure Risk (with or without holdout data)